umpyre-code/turnstile/src/templates/welcome.md

 We're really happy to have you on board!
 Here's some information to help you get the most out of Umpyre.

-## Helpful notes to get you started
+## Notes to get you started

+* Umpyre is about making sure everyone has skin in the game.
+There's a cost for someone to get your attention, so they have to make sure it's worth it.
 * We recommend you [go to your profile](/profile) and fill it out.
 Add a photo, choose a handle, and write a description telling people who you are.
   Your profile is public!